 6. Index Card

 If you don’t want to bring along your heavy books, these cards are appropriate to jut down notes.
 As I studied German, it was recommended to us to use these cards.
 If you want to study verbs and their conjugations, you could also make a table on this card, write how a particular verb is conjugated according to personal pronoun and tense.
 Easy.
-No more hustle especially if you are in public, sitting in a train or standing in a crowd and you don’t want to risk your phone getting snatched or lost somewhere.
+No more hustle especially if you are in public, sitting on a train or standing in a crowd and you don’t want to risk your phone getting snatched or lost somewhere.

 7. Mobile Applications

 Unlike the English language, German has verb conjugations like any other languages in the world like Spanish and Hungarian, but there is this application where the verbs are already conjugated according to tenses and personal pronouns used.
 This application is called German Verbs, with a German flag.
-You might find two versions, one is free and the other one costs 2$ or something, but of course choose the free one.
+You might find two versions, one is free and the other one costs $2 or something, but of course, choose the free one.

 8. Other Resources

 Each person is different, those that I have written above may not suit to your type of personality, but learning has different ways and it is limited.
 It depends on each person and how he does a thing.
 If you could see that photo below, that was from a note on my then iPhone 4.
 I wrote that roughly one month before I went to a German class, without the security if I could really make it due to a financial problem.
-Regarding to other resources and how you will learn German fast, maybe without going to school because it’s expensive or it’s a waste of time, you could watch or listen German movies and songs.
+Regarding other resources and how you will learn German fast, maybe without going to school because it’s expensive or it’s a waste of time, you could watch or listen to German movies and songs.
 Have you ever heard of Doulingo or Tandem?
 They are also good for language learning, the latter will help you find a language partner, it is free and fun at the same time.